Bucharest, Romania

 What do expats find most challenging?

 "Expats often find settling in and adjusting to a new culture challenging.
 This includes adopting new customs and familiarizing themselves with laws and regulations.
 In addition, mastering the language and learning the basics of daily life in a new country can be difficult for those who do not speak the language.
 Furthermore, expats can struggle to make friends and find ways to build a support network.
 Establishing trust with colleagues and finding a job can also be a challenge, especially if they are unfamiliar with the local job market.
-Social isolation, a lack of cultural understanding, homesickness, and a lack of access to services they are accustomed to are all potential sources of difficulty," commented one expat who made the move to Bucharest.
+Social isolation, a lack of cultural understanding, homesickness, and a lack of access to services they are accustomed to are all potential sources of difficulty," remarked one expat living in Bucharest, Romania.

 Is there a lot of crime in Bucharest?